marcello-negri/personal-website/content/project/example6/index.md

 ---
-title: Vital signs and disease progression of hospitalized patients
+title: Vital signs and disease progression
 summary: As part of **Introduction to Machine Learning** we developed a deep learning model to forecast vital signs and disease progression for hospitalized patients.

 tags: